Is Montreal Safe at Night? 7 Tips to Know

 Saint-Michel is known for its gang activity and has been a historically disadvantaged area.
 The area is known as Montreal’s most dangerous neighborhood; most violent crimes in Montreal are reported out of Saint-Michel.
 There’s no reason to visit it day or night.

 Pointe-Saint-Charles is another area known for its crime in Montreal, and a lot of drug activity happens here.
-There isn’t much in the area anyways, so there’s no motivation to visit.
+There isn’t much in the area anyway, so there’s no motivation to visit.

 Parc-Extension is another neighborhood facing challenges due to poverty and a diverse new immigrant population.